 Part II presents cases that reflect the realities of healthcare management, the diversity of special interests, and the competing values and moral conflicts that challenge the healthcare executive.
 Many of the cases examine the ethical responsibility of managers as stewards of valuable organizational and community resources.
-Each case is followed by a description of the ethics issues inherent in the situation presented and a discussion of these interrelated issues.
-These cases and discussions are intended to stimulate thoughtful analysis and reflection that will help readers successfully navigate the quagmire of ambiguity that ethical dilemmas can present.
+Each case is followed by a description of the ethics issues inherent in the situation presented and then by a discussion of these interrelated issues.
+These cases and the discussions emanating from them are intended to stimulate thoughtful analysis and reflection that will help readers to successfully navigate the quagmire of ambiguity that ethical dilemmas can present.

-The Paradise Hills Medical Center case in chapter 3 focuses on medical errors, truth telling, and autonomy.
-In chapter 4, the Qual Plus HMO case appears to focus on conflict-of-interest issues but actually explores the issue of conflicting moral demands when an individual is asked to do something he believes to be unethical or observes someone in authority behaving in an unethical way.
-In chapter 5, the Rolling Meadows Community Hospital case discusses the issues surrounding mentorship, sexual harassment, and gender discrimination and highlights some of the ambiguities of wrongdoing.
-In chapter 6, the University Hospital case examines some of the pitfalls of professional impairment and shows how impairment can compromise patient safety, employee morale, and graduate medical education.
+The Paradise Hills Medical Center case in Chapter 3 focuses on medical errors, truth telling, and autonomy.
+In Chapter 4, the Qual Plus HMO case appears to focus on conflict-ofinterest issues but is actually exploring the issue of conflicting moral demands when an individual is asked to do something he believes to be unethical or observes someone in authority behaving in an unethical way.
+In Chapter 5, the Rolling Meadows Community Hospital case explores the issues surrounding mentorship, sexual harassment, and gender discrimination and highlights some of the ambiguities of wrongdoing.
+In Chapter 6, the University Hospital case examines some of the pitfalls of professional impairment and shows how impairment can compromise patient safety, employee morale, and graduate medical education.

-The Hillside County Medical Center case by Glenn A. Fosdick, FACHE, in chapter 7 focuses on the ethical implications of workforce reductions.
+The Hillside County Medical Center case by Glenn A. Fosdick, FACHE, in Chapter 7 focuses on the ethical implications of workforce reductions.
 Hospitals under financial stress sometimes use the euphemism "rightsizing" to describe such reductions, but to the employee being laid off and the ones left behind to pick up the slack, a workforce reduction can be a disaster.
 This case looks at the issues involved and the leadership required to make ethically sound decisions when a hospital is in financial crisis.

-The Metropolitan Community Hospital case (chapter 8) is an example of the failure of leadership to effectively address a nursing shortage and the disruptive behavior of physicians.
-The Heartland Healthcare System case (chapter 9) examines the ethical issues surrounding a major information technology setback.
-The Richland River Valley Healthcare System case (chapter 10) explores the ethics issues surrounding a failed hospital merger and takes a closer look at administration-board relationships.

-The Hurley Medical Center case (chapter 11) is ripped right from the headlines; both timely and challenging, it involves a situation where workforce diversity, patient demands, and hospital policies collide.
+The Metropolitan Community Hospital case (Chapter 8) is an example of the failure of leadership to effectively address a nursing shortage and the disruptive behavior of physicians.
+The Heartland Healthcare System case (Chapter 9) examines the ethical issues surrounding a major information technology setback.
+The Richland River Valley Healthcare System case (Chapter 10) explores the ethics issues surrounding a failed hospital merger and takes a closer look at administration-board relationships.
+The Hurley Medical Center case (Chapter 11) is ripped right from today's headlines; both timely and challenging, it involves a situation where workforce diversity, patient demands, and hospital policies collide.
 The issues this dilemma presents are far-reaching and have unanticipated consequences.